Self-Confidence and Our Violent World

 - Install a peephole in your entrance door to ID, anyone, at the door.

-- Teach your children safety risks about answering the phone or door.
+- Teach your children the safety risks of answering the phone or door.

 - Keep a pen and pad near your front door.
 If you see a suspicious person or vehicle write the information down and call the police.

 - Rehearse with your family about what to do.
 If you hear an unusual noise in the middle of the night like breaking glass or someone moving around, call the police.
 If you are alone, lock your bedroom door.
 Keep your cell phone in your bedroom.